 - Lack of balance

-To be a Certified Prenatal and Postnatal Yoga Teacher It is required that you take a specific course in addition to your normal Yoga Instructor Certificate.
-It’s of great importance to understand the anatomy, hormonal and physical changes a pregnancy brings, as well as the modifications on the postures.
-The most important thing is to ensure a safe and beneficial practice for both mother and baby, before and after birth.
+To be a Prenatal and Postnatal Yoga Teacher you need obtain an addition certification on top of your standard Yoga Instructor Certificate.
+It’s very important to ensure a safe and beneficial practice for both mother and baby.
+To understand the anatomy, hormonal and physical changes a pregnancy brings, as well as the modifications needed on the postures.

 At the same time that I became a Yoga teacher, many friends around me started to become pregnant.
-They were very eager to come to my classes but I did not feel I was ready to help them.
-My mother has worked in a maternity hospital most of her life, and I realized that I already knew quite a bit on the topic.
-Just enough to be aware that I needed to learn this properly .
-So I took the course and I became a prenatal and postnatal yoga teacher too!
+They were very eager to come to my classes but I did not feel I was ready to help them, so I went back to school and obtained my prenatal and postnatal Yoga Teacher Certification.
+This was long before becoming a mother myself.

 - It keeps you grounded and provides you energy